 Minimum GPA

-Law students must have a cumulative GPA of at least 1.9.
+Students must have a cumulative GPA of at least 1.9 on all law courses taken to graduate from the School of Law.
 Law students must maintain the minimum GPA as indicated in the Minimum Performance Standards.

 Minimum Pace